harika0293/Netflix-Static-Website/README.md

 # movie-website
 This is a website that generates specific movie ids form imdb and displays them

+# Static Website
+Download this Project and open with Live Server

 ## Technologies used

+* HTML
- * HTML CSS
+* CSS
 * JavaScript

-all required files are available just clone or download zip

-Any issues with token key can be handled in the imdb documentation
+# Enjoy !!